Baroque Churches of the Philippines: Paoay Church

 The Paoay Church, also known as the Church of San Agustín, is located in Paoay, Ilocos Norte.
 It is the most outstanding example in the Philippines of an Earthquake Baroque style architecture.
 Fourteen buttresses are ranged along the lines of a giant volute supporting a smaller one and surmounted by pyramidal finials.
 A pair of buttresses at the midpoint of each nave wall have stairways for access to the roof.
 The lower part of the apse and most of the walls are constructed of coral stone blocks, the upper levels being finished in brick, but this order is reversed on the facade.
 The massive coral stone bell tower, which was added half a century after the church was completed, stands at some distance from the church, again as a protection against damage during earthquakes.
-Poay church was built of baked bricks, coral rocks, salbot (tree sap) and lumber, and has 24 carved massive buttresses for support.
+Paoay church was built of baked bricks, coral rocks, salbot (tree sap) and lumber, and has 24 carved massive buttresses for support.
 It is an architectural solution to the area's challenging, natural setting.
 Both sides of the nave are lined with the most voluminous stone buttresses seen around the islands.
 Large coral stones were used for the lower level while bricks were used for the upper levels of the church.
 The walls are 1.67 meters thick made of the same materials.
 The detached bell tower is of notable interest as the tapering layers emphasizes the oriental style, a unique structure that reflects the design of a pagoda.
 The church's exterior is made of coral stone and brick, held together by a mortar made from sugarcane juice, mango leaves, and rice straw among other ingredients.
 The facade of the church also has hints of a Gothic flavor with pilasters that extend from top to bottom, creating a strong vertical movement.
 While the exterior is decorated with rosettes and floral motifs that are reminiscent of Javanese temples, the interior is rather bare and solemn in comparison.
 Originally painted, the interior roof of the church today only shows an echo of the grand scenes that once graced the ceiling.